tildearrow/input-modifier/doc/basic/installation.md

 input-modifier doesn't run as root, to allow for multi-user support in the future.

-to install input-modifier, first extract the installer. open a terminal, and type the following:
+to install input-modifier, first extract the installer. and type the following in a terminal:

 ```
 tar -xvf <RELEASE>